2nd ex-New Orleans cop takes plea deal in Hispanic beating

-NEW ORLEANS (AP) — A second ex-New Orleans police officer has taken a plea deal in a case where the officers allegedly beat a Hispanic man and called him a “fake American.”
+NEW ORLEANS (AP) — A second ex-New Orleans police officer took a plea deal Wednesday in a case where the officers allegedly beat a Hispanic man and called him a “fake American.”

 John Galman, the other officer in the case, pleaded guilty to misdemeanor battery in February.
 Galman received a 30-day suspended sentence and a year’s probation.